End of Program Student Learning Outcomes

 |2018: 100% of graduates indicate they

-|Graduation rate will exceed 50%.||2016 graduation rate: 50%|
+|Graduation rate will meet or exceed 50%.||2018 graduation rate: 55%|

-|Retention rate will exceed 50%.||2015-2016 retention rate: 70%|
+|Retention rate will meet or exceed 50%.||2017-2018 retention rate: 54%|

-|90% of graduates will be employed as a registered nurse within six months of graduation or will be enrolled in a baccalaureate program.||2016 graduates: 90% of graduates are employed|
+|90% of graduates will be employed as a registered nurse within six months of graduation or will be enrolled in a baccalaureate program.||2017 graduates: 92% of graduates are employed|